 Anyone attending or teaching at this workshop who believes they have experienced or witnessed harassment or inappropriate conduct is encouraged to report such behavior.
 This may be done anonymously, although anonymous reports may limit our ability to conduct a thorough inquiry or to take corrective action.
 Reports may be made via:

-Direct submission to the local hosts, John Hewitt and Matthew Keller.
-The local hosts (and any other CU faculty) are obligated to report and work with CU’s Office of Institutional Equity and Compliance (below) regarding any complaint that is received.
+Direct submission to the local host, Matthew Keller.
+The local host (and any other CU faculty) are obligated to report and work with CU’s Office of Institutional Equity and Compliance (below) regarding any complaint that is received.

-A report can be submitted anonymously to John Hewitt and Matthew Keller by using this webform.
+A report can be submitted anonymously Matthew Keller by using this webform.

 Filing a complaint to the University of Colorado’s Office of Institutional Equity and Compliance https://www.colorado.edu/oiec/